henhouseai/henhouse/context/page.md

 ### File Class

 The File class follows the same architecture as Image and Page:
-- Uses mixins (FileContentMixin, FileCacheMixin)
+- Provides comprehensive functionality organized into focused areas
 - Has registry system with hot cache
 - Uses cache database for derived fields plus metadata backup
 - Simplest of the three (no multi-size processing, no hierarchy)